 The RHPI is set to equal 100 in January 2000.
 So, a state with an RHPI value of 110 in 2016 has seen real house prices increase 10 percent since 2000.

 What does the RHPI reveal at a market level?

 Let's consider San Francisco and Detroit and look at the RHPI for each.

 Since the peak of the housing crisis in 2006, many metropolitan areas have experienced large drops in unadjusted house price levels followed by, in some cases, impressive gains.
 However, when measuring metropolitan house price appreciation using our consumer house-buying power adjusted Real House Price Indices, the story looks very different.
 For example, San Francisco and Detroit both experienced similar real price declines, about 60 percent over the course of three years, and very little "recovery" has occurred in real prices.
 The common perception is that San Francisco, the shining example of the new economy, and Detroit, the tarnished example of the old economy, couldn't be more different cities when it comes to housing costs.
 Yet, after adjusting for income growth and mortgage rates and their influence on house-buying power, real house prices in both cities remain well below the pre-recession peak.
 So, really how different are these two markets?

-- Real house prices increased 9.6 percent year-over-year.
+- Real house prices increased 6.4 percent year over year.

-- Consumer house-buying power, how much one can buy based on changes in income and interest rates, increased 0.8 percent between July and August, and fell 3.2 percent year-over-year.
+- Consumer house-buying power, how much one can buy based on changes in income and interest rates, declined 1.1 percent between February 2018 and March 2018, and was unchanged year over year.

-- Real house prices are 38.4 percent below their housing-boom peak in July 2006 and 17.2 percent below the level of prices in January 2000.
+- Real house prices are 32.5 percent below their housing boom peak in July 2006 and 9.2 percent below the level of prices in January 2000.

 more expensive than they were a year ago